 cavity — the decayed, or rotten, part of a tooth

-flossing — involves using a piece of waxy string called dental floss to get in between your teeth and remove food particles that your toothbrush can't reach
+flossing — using a piece of waxy string called dental floss to get in between your teeth and remove food particles that your toothbrush can't reach

 fluoride treatment — a gel or foam applied to teeth that makes them strong and helps prevent cavities